snowyu/amforth/trunk/doc/source/index.rst

 <http://www.forth200x.org/documents/html3/>`_ indirect
 threading 16bit Forth.

-AmForth fro the AVR8 needs 8 to 12 KB Flash memory, 80 bytes EEPROM, and 200 bytes RAM for the core system.
+AmForth for the AVR8 needs 8 to 12 KB Flash memory, 80 bytes EEPROM, and 200 bytes RAM for the core system.
 A similar code for the MSP430 fits into 8KB flash.
 The MSP430 info flash is used for similar purposes as the EEPROM for the AVR8 platform.